 Careful Research And Representation In Probate Court

-At Cohen & Cohen Law Group, P.C. in Forest Hills, our attorneys have successfully handled many contested probate cases that required careful research, mature negotiation and representation in probate court.
+At COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. in Forest Hills, our attorneys have successfully handled many contested probate cases that required careful research, mature negotiation and representation in probate court.
 We can help you by:

 - Researching all possible kinship ties that could help resolve the intestate estate